xialvjun/rest2graphql/README.md

       path: '/graphql',
       cors: true,
     },
+    // you can split the resolvers to multiple files and require and spread them in this main config if the schema is too big
     resolvers: {
       Query: {
         // axios request config
-        // All strings in this axios request config will be evaluated in js(startsWith 'js:') or rendered by ejs with `{source, args, ctx, info}`
+        // all strings in this axios request config will be evaluated in js(startsWith 'js:') or rendered by ejs with `{source, args, ctx, info}`
         user: {
           // preset: "default", // defaults to 'default' or set to false to not use a preset
           url: "/get_user_by_id",